alineacms/alinea/readme.md

 Alinea supports custom backends that can be hosted as a simple Node.js process or on serverless runtimes.

 [Setup your backend →](https://alinea.sh/docs/deploy/intro)

+## How to contribute to this project

+Have a question or an idea?
+Found a bug?
+Read how to [contribute](contributing.md).